 Regular "check ins" with your CE teacher is critical during the year.
 Because the high school teachers are teacher off campus, it is easy to feel isolated.
-It is up to you to make sure that your teacher is up to date with the latest information regarding the department, the course, curriculum, and any other important details.
-NACEP also requires that high school teachers are kept up to date on changes within your discipline.
+It is up to you to make sure that your teacher is up to date with the latest information regarding the department, the course, curriculum, and any other key details.
+NACEP also requires that high school teachers be kept up to date on changes within your discipline.
 Keeping in consistent communication helps ensure this takes place.

-• Advisory Committee Membership
+Advisory Committee Membership

 In a piece of state legislation passed in 2015, every CEP is required to assemble an advisory committee.
-In discussing the make-up of this committee, it was felt that representation from every partnership was essential.
-Therefore, if you teach or are a liaison in the CEP, you're an automatic advisory committee member.
-Guidance counselors, liaisons, and some members of high school and college administration are included in membership as well.
-Currently, we meet twice annually.
+In discussing the make-up of this committee, it was felt a small group is best utilized.
+If you have been asked to be on this committee, your input is appreciated as we continue to make the CEP program stronger.
+Guidance counselors, liaisons, and some members of high school and college administration are included in membership.
+Currently, we meet annually.